zhangdongdong7/scenarios/linux/lab-account-management/step1.md

 ![lab-account-management-1-12](assets/lab-account-management-1-12.png)

-Now you can check if the `glen` user exists and if the home directory does not exist.
+Now we can check if the `glen` user exists and if the home directory does not exist.

 ```bash
 sudo grep -w 'glen' /etc/passwd | grep -w 'nologin'